South African contract law

 South African contract law is a modernised form of Roman-Dutch law rooted in canon and Roman legal traditions.
 It governs agreements between two or more parties who intend to create legally enforceable obligations.
 This legal framework supports private enterprise in South Africa by ensuring agreements are upheld and, if necessary, enforced, while promoting fair dealing.
 Influenced by English law and shaped by the Constitution of South Africa, contract law balances freedom of contract with public policy considerations, such as fairness and constitutional values.

 Nature

-A contract is an agreement between parties intended to create legal obligations.
+A contract is any enforceable obligationary agreement.

-A contract in South Africa is an agreement that creates enforceable obligations, distinct from agreements that discharge obligations (e.g., release), transfer rights (e.g., cession), or govern family matters (e.g., marriage settlements).
-Contracts are classified as obligationary agreements, requiring mutual consent and serious intent to be legally binding.
-They underpin transactions by providing certainty and recourse in disputes, regulated by principles of good faith and public policy.
+A contract in South Africa is narrowly classified as an obligationary agreement—it creates enforceable obligations—and ought therefore to be distinguished from liberatory agreements (which discharge obligations; e.g. release, novation), real agreements (which transfer rights; e.g. cession, deed of transfer), and family law agreements (which govern family matters; e.g. marriage settlements).
+Contracts underpin transactions by providing certainty and recourse in disputes, regulated by principles of good faith and public policy.